 Unless you just started using the internet, you probably know about WordPress.
 Especially if you made a site or blog.
-In fact, our blog is powered by this CMS platform.
-WordPress, despite having ‘word’ in its name, there is much more to it than blogging or making websites.
-So read on and find out some things you didn’t know about WordPress, one of the world’s favourite CMS platforms.
+In fact, our website is powered by this Content Management System (CMS).
+WordPress, despite having ‘word’ in its name, is much more than just blogging or making websites on the internet.
+So, read on and find out some things you didn’t know about WordPress, one of the world’s favourite CMS platforms.

 1. WordPress may be easy to use but was not easy to build